-1. *Please note that the word “cup” in any of my electric lunchbox recipe refers to the little itaki cup included with the lunchbox.
+1. *Please note that the word “cup” in my electric lunchbox recipes mostly refer to the little itaki cup included with the lunchbox.
 It holds 40ml.*

 2. Have a “prep day”.
 Set aside an few minutes or so to cut up meats and veggies and bag them individually in little portions.
 This would be easier done right after purchasing groceries.
 They can then be stored in the freezer for longer storage or in the refrigerator if you’d use them up soon.
 Frozen food can be moved to the refrigerator to defrost the night before you need it.

 3. White rice always cooks perfectly when I use an equal amount of water in the rice bowl (usually 2:2) and at least 2 cups water in the base.
 Make sure to rinse the rice and drain before adding the measured water.
 You don’t have to drain every last drop, it’s quite forgiving.

 4. Simmer sauces.
 There is an abundance of simmer sauces available in the grocery stores right now and most that I had tried were good.
 Just place your meat, tofu, and/or veggies in the bowl, top with a generous pour of the simmer sauce and you’re good to go!
 Salsa verde with chicken is great too!

 5. Curry pastes and coconut milk.
 My favorite combo!
 Top any meat, tofu, and vegetables with a couple of spoonfuls of curry paste and 2-3 little cups coconut milk (basmati rice in top bowl!) and you’ve got yourself a delicious meal!
 Thai Kitchen brand tastes great!